fgfl/Udemy_Typescript_2020_Course/section8_decorators.md

 - can use decorators on class properties
   - needs a `target: any` and a `PropertyName: string` argument
+  - `target` is the property or the constructor function if the property is a `static` property
 - will execute when property is defined

 ```ts